-Shavuot is the actual biblical feast the Apostles celebrated at Pentecost when the Holy Spirit was poured out.
+Shavuot is the biblical feast the Apostles celebrated when the Holy Spirit was poured out.
 It marked the giving of the Mosaic Law on Mount Sinai.
 And it foreshadows that day when God inscribes His Law on our hearts - through His Holy Spirit.

 The lamb the Israelites slaughtered and ate was an image foreshadowing of the true Lamb that was to come – Jesus, the true Passover.